Paymenter/Docs/development/extensions/server.md

 `$values` can come in handy if you want to show/hide certain fields based on other fields.

+Read [this](configuration.md) to learn more about the available input fields and options.

 ## `getCheckoutConfig`

 Shown to the user when they are checking out.